 How to Find an Adopted Sibling [What You Need to Know]

-Open adoption is becoming more common than it ever has been.
-This means that birth parents and adoptive families stay in touch before, during and after the adoption process, but this doesn’t mean every adoption follows this pattern.
+Open adoption is becoming more common.
+This means that birth parents and adoptive families stay in touch before, during and after the adoption process.
+However, not every adoption follows this pattern.
 For instance, you may not know much about your birth family.
 You may have siblings out there waiting to meet you one day.

 Searching for your biological siblings can be a challenging yet rewarding journey.
 It can take quite some time, but you could find a sense of closure when you find your siblings, and that can take some weight off of your chest.